TheMightyAmondee/CustomTokens/README.md

 - ``MineLevel`` the player is currently on
 - ``VolcanoFloor`` the player is currently on
 - ``DeepestMineLevel``, the deepest minelevel the player has reached
+- ``DeepestVolcanoFloor``, the deepest volcano floor reached by the player -``DeepestStandardMineLevel``, the deepest normal minelevel reached by the player -``DeepestSkullCavernMineLevel``, the deepest skull cavern minelevel reached
 - Anniversary of the player, split into two tokens, ``AnniversaryDay`` and ``AnniversarySeason``
 - ``YearsMarried``, total number of years married
 - ``QuestIDsCompleted``, a list of quest ids that the player has completed